alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 The method introduces two novel and conceptually different policies for PO-MAPF.

 1. based on the search-based re-planning (REPLAN).
 At each timestep, an agent builds the shortest path to its goal using a history of the egocentric observations by a heuristic search algorithm.
 Other agents are considered as obstacles that need to be avoided.
-To mitigate the possible deadlocks and oscillating behavior of the agents, it's augmented re-planning with additional decision-making procedures that pick a greedy or wait action under certain conditions.
+To mitigate the possible deadlocks and oscillating behaviour of the agents, it's augmented re-planning with additional decision-making procedures that pick a greedy or wait action under certain conditions.
 2. based on a specifically designed reinforcement learning algorithm: Evolving Policy Optimization with Memory (EPOM).
 EPOM uses an actor-critic architecture with a recurrent neural network as a state approximator.
 One of the novel features of EPOM setting it apart from similar approaches, is the mechanism of augmenting the current observation with a patch of the previously observed and memorised map.
 Not only does this help stabilise learning, but it also contributes to higher performance of the policy.
 To determine the hyperparameters of the model during the learning process, a [population-based training approach](https://arxiv.org/abs/1711.09846) is utilised.

 ### SCRIMP